 It all goes to the idea of premeditation and coordination among individuals.

-One of the big questions for investigators has been whether or not whether uh the people who attacked the Capitol, uh whether this was a just a mob that just got out of control, or whether there was planning.
+One of the big questions for investigators has been whether or not, whether the people who attacked the Capitol, whether this was just a mob that just got out of control, or whether there was planning.

 FBI notice warned of war at the Capitol, but for some reason, security wasn't stepped up there to meet the challenge that that attack would pose.

-And how much of it was was planned, how much of this was um strategized ahead of time.
+On how much of it was planned, how much of this was strategized ahead of time.

-People wandering around exercising their first amendment rights, don't bring ropes and ladders and sledgehammers to a spontaneous event.
+These people wandering around exercising their First Amendment rights don't bring ropes and ladders and sledgehammers to a spontaneous event.

 This was a planned assault as if going after a castle.